averyanov/pulse-meter-rails/README.md

     mount PulseToolbox::Server::Monitoring, :at => "/monitoring"

+Or you can use generator to create initializer and add route:

+    $ bundle exec rails g pulse_toolbox:install

 You can add your own groups of sensors to page in initializer:

     group = PulseToolbox::Sensor::Manager.add_group(:min)